cybiohub/sc_loginalert/INSTALL.md

 # ## Make this empty to disable rewriting.
 root=postmaster

-# ## The place where the mail goes.
-The actual machine name is required no
+# ## The destination server where the email goes.
+The name of the machine is required,
-# ## MX records are consulted.
-Commonly mailhosts are named mail.domain.com
+# ## no MX record is consulted.
+Usally, mailhosts are named mail.example.com.
 :25, :465, :587 and :2525
 mailhub=mail.example.com